pzhp/mit6.824/README.md

     perhaps server processed request but server/net failed before reply came back

 #Lab2
+Questions in 2A:
+  become candidate at the same time
+    deadlock:
+    term update always the same, cannot get Vote from peer: after vote timeout, set votedFor = -1, then cancel broadcast vote when accept remote vote meanwwhile timeout range

 a) heartbeat period not two small, and leader recovery time not too large